-No-fault auto insurance is when a reimbursement from any loss as a result of an insured risk is paid for by your insurer, not someone else’s.
+No-fault auto insurance doesn't mean you're not at-fault, just that you'll only deal with your own insurer.
+In formal terms, no-fault insurance is when a reimbursement from any loss as a result of an insured risk is paid for by your insurer, not someone else’s.
 It makes the claims process faster and delivers more funds to the injured, without administrative slow downs and rising costs of the courts.

 A no-fault system means you will only deal with your own insurance company, but it doesn’t mean you can’t be found at-fault.
 After a collision, all associated insurance companies look to the fault determination rules to determine who was at fault, or partially so.
 Any driver in an accident can be found from zero to 100 percent at fault depending on how the crash happened.

-Even though the police conduct their own investigation, the insurance company will do their own and it’s their ruling that trumps the police when it comes to fault determination for insurance purposes.
+Even though the police conduct their own investigation, the insurance company's investigation will trump the police when it comes to fault determination for insurance purposes.
 So remember when submitting a claim just because the police deemed you to not be at fault, your insurer may see things another way.
 They may determine that you were partially to blame and only reimburse you for a portion of your claim.

 Be it private or public, the core elements of the insurance policies remain the same.
 And, each policy can be modified with add-ons or extensions to the base policy.
 At the core, insurance policies include: